 - Take That, Audience!: The listener himself is attacked in "The Idiot Bastard Son"

-- Unintentional Period Piece: The album criticizes the hippie movement and The Beatles and therefore is both very dated and a document of its time at the same time.
+- Time Marches On: The album criticizes the hippie movement and The Beatles and therefore is both very dated and a document of its era at the same time.

 - Who Shot JFK?: Lee Harvey Oswald and the cop who accompanied him to his cell when Oswald was murdered are seen on the album cover.